nessanmore/nessanmore/README.md

 <p align="center"><p align="center" style="font-size: 11;"> I cannot be around overly sensitive people, as I am a person who enjoys joking around and can being rough with friends.
 I also don't like being around overly positive/negative people.
 I aim for a balance as, I, myself suffer from enough mood swings for the both of us.～☆</p>

 <p align="center"><p align="center" style="font-size: 11;"> I do not interact with Republicans or anyone who supports red thinking in relation to politics.
 Anyone who is Pro-Life must stay away from me.
-Any male apologist stay away from me, as I support misandristic thinking and have little to no sympathy for men.  ～☆</p>
+Any male apologist's stay away from me, as I support misandristic thinking and have little to no sympathy for men.  ～☆</p>

+<p align="center"><p align="center" style="font-size: 11;"> I am not too crazy over ships, but there some I like and some I can't stand.
+I like nortnaib, nortcest, and adamil.
+I can't stand any seperation of adamil (nortemil, lucamil).
+I don't like mattflorian.
+I don't like any Jack ship with female characters.
+I don't like any wax ship with female characters.
+Nortmike (human ver) is a hit or miss for me.
+I don't like VAL (victor x andrew x luca), but I don't hate it.  ～☆</p>